jundalisay/spblist/content/en/research/keynes/general-theory/chapter-02d.md

 - **If employment increases in a short time, the reward per unit of labour in terms of wage-goods declines and profits increase.** *
 - The marginal product in the wage-good industries (which governs real wages) necessarily diminishes as employment is increased.

-> `n` men are employed.
+{{< f f="`n` men are employed.
 The nth man adds 1 bushel a day to the harvest.
 Wages have a buying power of 1 bushel a day.
 The `n + 1th` man, however, would only add .9 bushel a day.
 In this case, employment cannot rise to `n + 1` men unless the price of wheat rises relatively to wages until all daily wages have a buying power of .9 bushel [to match the previous 0.9].
 Aggregate wages would then amount to 0.9 (n + 1) bushels as compared with n bushels previously.
 Thus, the employment of an additional man will involve a transfer of income from those previously in work to the entrepreneurs [This is wrong.
 The extra man will still be paid the same 1 bushel.
-It will be a loss to the entrepreneur].
+It will be a loss to the entrepreneur]." >}}

 <!-- This is simply the obverse of the familiar proposition that  Industry is subject to decreasing returns in the short period, while capital is constant.-->